JetBrains/projector-installer/README.md

 6. select "Trust this CA to identify websites."
 7. confirm your choice

+When first time connect to Projector via https, please confirm that you trust to new certificate.

 ## FAQ
 <a name="config_dir"></a>
 1. Where does projector-installer keep downloaded IDE and run configurations?